 The data sync delay meant drivers sat for 15 to 20 minutes waiting to receive the shipment details they needed to get to work on their next delivery.
 Without a current, accurate view of data, shippers struggled to optimize fleets.
 The Inelo engineering team realized it needed a real-time solution.

-Using MongoDB Realm Sync in conjunction with REST APIs (for larger, specialized files), Inelo was able to implement the real-time communication service they needed.
+Using MongoDB Atlas Device Sync in conjunction with REST APIs (for larger, specialized files), Inelo was able to implement the real-time communication service they needed.
 As part of building the new solution, they migrated their application data from a relational database to MongoDB Atlas, the global cloud database service.
 The new platform was fast and scalable, and dramatically increased developer productivity.

 “It’s much faster to add features than we expected.
 Features like Estimated Time of Arrival (ETA) took half as long as we expected.
 It was done in one or two sprints total,” said Head of GBox Software Maciej Grajcarek.
-“I‘m 100 percent sure we wouldn’t be able to build anything better than MongoDB Realm Sync ourselves.”
+“I‘m 100 percent sure we wouldn’t be able to build anything better than MongoDB Atlas Device Sync ourselves.”

 The development team is also thrilled to expand how they’re using MongoDB.
 Grajcarek stated, “We like MongoDB.
 It’s intuitive for our developers, and we migrate our data to MongoDB and Atlas from relational databases whenever we can.”